bkittler/monitor2mail/README.md

 monitor2mail - monitor2mail - Script to monitor list of urls (https/http/ns/mx) and send email if one is down

-Script open file, read each line and test each host present on file For each entry, launch check url : http/https or launch resolution then ping for MX/NS entry If one url not respond, send email to alert (email present on file in entry)
+Script open file, read each line and test each host present on file.

+For each entry, launch check url : http/https or launch resolution then ping for MX/NS entry

+If one url not respond, send email to alert (email present on file in entry)

 ## Installation